elderdo/a-software/README.md

 Below are the Boeing Defence Australia standards for DevSecOps tooling and SDE's.
 Where possible they align with [Enterprise standards](https://git.web.boeing.com/enterprise-sw-verticals/boeing-software-factory/bsf/-/blob/main/tools.md) to be deployed in software development environments.

+Use these tools to improve your teams ability to produce quality software effeciently, securely and consistently by:
+- Automate everything - Especially testing
+- [Containerising](https://confluenceslt.web.au.boeing.com/pages/viewpage.action?spaceKey=BSE&title=Containerization) - Start small with the DevOps pipeline tools themselves then move onto the product itself.
+- Performing static analysis on your codebase - Code quality and vulnerabilities
+- Ensure you have test coverage analysis and >80% of your codebase is covered
+- Use dependency analysis to understand what makes up your product, licenses, vulnerabilities, updates and the ability to produce SBOMs easily

 ## Software Factory Core Tools

 Generally software factory tools are accessed by users via a web browser.
 They can be installed via helm charts into a kubernetes cluster.